-While Monday is the right day, if you want to be clear about when to buy stocks, Friday is the ideal day to sell these before prices fall.
-Friday is also the best day of the week to take short positions as stocks are higher on this day.
-Monday is the perfect day of the week to cover the short.
+While Monday is the right day, if you want to be clear about when to buy stocks, Friday is the ideal day to sell these before the weekend break.
 So while the start of the trading week is the ideal for purchasing shares, selling them results in profits only at the close.
 Of course, understanding when to buy stocks and sell them in the week or the year are a different matter altogether.

 Right Time of the Year and the Month to Buy Stocks

 Most traders are aware that market timing centres around understanding short-term pricing patterns.
 Trying to zero in on market highs and lows depends on timing.
 Seasonality centres around anticipating how markets will behave at a specific time during the year, and choosing positions before change inevitably results.
 If traders know December or January are stronger trading months, they can buy shares in November and lock in the position for the ensuing months.

 Traders must understand that strong returns are common at the year’s turn and during summer months.
 September is traditionally the month of downward movements.
 Historically, the average returns in October are positive except the despite record drops during the American depression and the 1987 crash.